RezaTabrizii/vue-jalali-datetime-picker/README.md

 - **SEO Optimized**: Built with best practices for discoverability.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.
 - **Jalali Calendar Support**: Tailored for Persian users with full Jalali date support.
+- **Nuxt Compatibility**: Fully compatible with Nuxt for server-side rendering and static site generation.

 ## Installation

 Getting started is easy!
-Choose your preferred package manager and run the following command to add **vue-jalali-datetime-picker** to your project:
+Choose your preferred package manager and run the following command to add **vue-jalali-datetime-picker** to your Vue.js or Nuxt project:

 ```bash
 # Install with npm (great for Node.js projects)